 There's nowhere I'd rather be on bonfire night than Ottery St Mary.
 It's home to one of the most unique and wonderful traditions I've had the pleasure to witness.
 Every year many barrels, soaked in tar, are lit on fire and carried at surprising speed through the very crowded streets.
 I've been going for many years and have found that nobody really believes this description until they see for themselves.
 It's become a huge spectacle - I dearly hope it continues for years to come.
 A big thank you to all the organisers and the brave barrel rollers.

 Last year I wrote some tips to photograph the Ottery Tar Barrels.
 This year, I tried something different, which I explain after the photos.
 As always, photos can't really capture the full experience of being there.
 Video might be a little better, but will be even harder to take and still won't capture the heat in your face, the smoke in your lungs and the push of the crowd that are all part of the experience.

 Photographing the Ottery Barrels without flash

 The Ottery barrels have got to be one of the hardest things I ever try to photograph.
 The action is fast, in dim street light, yet with bright flames that sometimes get very close indeed, all among big crowds.
-As last year, I took my DSLR instead of a compact camera.
-If you've not been before, I'd definitely think hard about taking an expensive and bulky camera to the barrels.
-I was equipped with fast prime lenses (24mm and 58mm), but deliberately chose not to use a flash.
+This year, I thought I'd try something new photographically.
+For the first time, I decided to take my DSLR instead of a compact camera.
+I've always been a little worried about taking an expensive and bulky camera to the barrels, but as I knew exactly what to expect I thought I'd give it a try.
+I was equipped with fast prime lenses, but deliberately chose not to use a flash.
 Given the barrels take place at night, not taking a flash might seem strange, but I had my reasons: